blizzardbyte/PagePal/README.md

 ## Support

-If you encounter any issues, have suggestions, or need assistance with the Islamic Bot, please feel free to contact the bot developer at <McIlhenny#0001>.
+If you encounter any issues, have suggestions, or need assistance with PagePal, please feel free to contact the bot developer at <McIlhenny#0001>.

 ## Disclaimer

-The Islamic Bot is intended for informational purposes only.
+PagePal is intended for informational purposes only.
 The book recommendations provided by the bot are not an endorsement of any specific author, viewpoint, or interpretation.
 Users are encouraged to exercise their own discretion and consult reliable sources in their studies and research.